p-v/FlexibleCalendar/README.md

 # FlexibleCalendar

 A customizable calendar for android.
+Now, customize your calendar your way.

 ![Demo](demo/demo.gif)